TrueCar deploys 20 times a day, migrates 500 websites to AWS Cloud.

 TrueCar can now measure a feature’s impact on system performance and user engagement early and often.
 With progressive releases, teams can roll a feature out to a small audience, test it, disable it, tweak it, push it back out, and so on until the feature reaches its peak performance.
-Then, and only then, will they release it to the whole ecosystem.
+Then, and only then, will they release it to the whole ecosystem?
 Or, thanks to targeted rollouts, they can choose to only reveal a feature to designated partners.
 This prevents scenarios where features get activated on the wrong affiliate sites.
 It also reduces the load on TrueCar's infrastructure.

 Product managers steer the spaceship, engineers keep the engine running

-"Now that we're doing feature flag delegation with LaunchDarkly, product managers are driving the spaceship, and we [in engineering] are working on the engine," said Regis.
+"Now that we're doing feature flag delegation with LaunchDarkly, product managers are driving the spaceship, and we are working on the engine," said Regis.
 "That's how it should be.
 Product managers have more contextual knowledge than I do about the business implications of a given feature.
 So it makes more sense for them to manage the rollouts for those features.
 In the past, a PM might ask me to release a feature to 10% of XYZ user group, and I'd be left wondering – release which feature to whom, how, when?
 But today, PMs can manage that whole process themselves.
 It's a much better system."

 Cloud infrastructure migration: Executing complex traffic routing rules with feature flags

-Business users and application software engineers used LaunchDarkly's A/B testing framework to manage traffic flows across the whole infrastructure.
-For that and many other reasons, TrueCar's AWS migration was the smoothest, most uneventful of any I've ever managed.
+Regis explained: "With LaunchDarkly, business users and application software engineers could use the same A/B testing framework that they’re used to manage traffic flows across the whole infrastructure as well as within the application itself.
+For that and many other reasons, this cloud migration was the smoothest, most uneventful of any I've ever managed."